lammesen/networkautomation/docs/operations.md

    ```
 4. Bootstrap an admin user with `POST /api/auth/bootstrap` then sign in via the React UI.
 5. For a production-like stack run `docker compose -f deploy/docker-compose.yml up --build`.
+6. Prometheus metrics are exposed at `/metrics` on the API service for scraping.

 ## Device onboarding